marcotoronto/rdm-test/content/04_directory_structures.md

 A typical directory structure is composed of a **root directory** (i.e. top-level folder), **subdirectories** (i.e. subfolders), and relevant **files**.

+Usually, we separate data, analysis, and reports into stand-alone subdirectories under the project's root directory.
 The structure looks like this:

 ```
 ├── Project-Folder/